SAP-samples/abap-exercises-codejam/exercises/ex4/README.md

 ```

-7. Add the implementation fort he *set_status_completed* method as shown here.
+7. Add the implementation for the *set_status_completed* method as shown here.
 Make sure to replace XXX with your group number.
 ```abap
   METHOD set_status_completed.